CodingAvenue/codestop-course-php-oop/content/Inheritance/Inheritance.facts.md

 The `extends` keyword is used to define this relationship between a child class and its parent class.

-A child class can only inherit the `public` and `protected` properties and methods of a parent class. `private` methods and members are not directly accessible to a child.
+A child class can only inherit the `public` and `protected` properties and methods of a parent class. `private` methods and properties are not directly accessible to a child class.

 The `protected` visibility keyword allows a child class to access the properties and methods of a parent class.